- Categories:

 This function supports an input expression with a maximum size of 8 MB compressed.

-If the PARSE_JSON function is called with an empty string, or with a string containing only whitespace characters, then the function returns NULL (rather than throwing an error), even though an empty string is not valid JSON.
-This allows processing to continue rather than abort if some inputs are empty strings.
+If the PARSE_JSON function is called with an empty string, or with a string containing only whitespace characters, then the function returns NULL (rather than raising an error), even though an empty string isn’t valid JSON.
+This behavior allows processing to continue rather than aborting if some inputs are empty strings.

 If the input is NULL, the output is also NULL.
 However, if the input string is